ditekshen/is-wos/Analysis.md

 ### Use-Case 1

-44 unique samples distributed between AgentTesla-T1 and AgentTesla that do not issue DNS queries as part of therir C&C as seen in the "Top 10 Domains" table.
+44 unique samples distributed between AgentTesla and AgentTesla that do not issue DNS queries as part of therir C&C as seen in the "Top 10 Domains" table.
 42 samples exfiltrate to two IP addresses on the same /24 subnet on Virtual Systems LLC.
 Emails addresses, particularly the user and recipient addresses as well as passwords follow the same patterns, potenially linking all 43 samples to the same operator.

 | IP Address    | Count |
 |---------------|-------|